Start Running

 Sample Workout: 5-mile warmup, 2-mile tempo at 6:26 pace, 3-mile cool down.

 Recommended Experience: For the marathoner with race experience that is aiming to run 26.2 miles at 6:52 pace per mile.
-The plan starts with a 10-mile long run and peaks at 50-56 miles per week with a 22-mile long run.
+The plan starts with a 10-This plan is for a new runner who is just getting back into exercise and peaks at 50-56 miles per week with a 22-This plan is for a new runner who is just getting back into exercise.

 DOWNLOAD HERE